dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * `0x04120004` - this is used when the iGPU is only used for compute tasks, and doesn't drive a display
   * `04001204` when hex-swapped

-I added another screenshot as well that shows a `device-id` fake in case you have an HD 4400 which is unsupported in macOS.
+I added another portion as well that shows a `device-id` fake in case you have an HD 4400 which is unsupported in macOS.

 For this - we follow a similar procedure as our above ig-platform-id hex swapping - but this time, we only work with the first two pairs of hex bytes.
 If we think of our device id as `0xAABB0000`, our swapped version would look like `0xBBAA0000`.
 We don't do anything with the last 2 pairs of hex bytes.